ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Security Considerations

 The security considerations described in {{Section 7 of CONNECT-UDP}} also apply here.
-Since TURN can be run over this mechanism, implementors should review the security considerations in {{Section 21 of ?TURN=RFC8656}}.
+Since TURN can be run over this mechanism, implementors will benefit from reviewing the security considerations in {{Section 21 of ?TURN=RFC8656}}.

 Since unextended UDP proxying requests carry the target as part of the request, the proxy can protect unauthorized targets by rejecting requests